LucasDelfino92/morrowindsharp/main.md

 [**Services Restored**](https://www.nexusmods.com/morrowind/mods/47068)
 Adds the missing master trainer for Medium Armor, Cinia Urtius.
+- After installation, run **TESAME** in Mod Organizer 2.
+- Delete the following record from **Services Restored.ESP**:
+  - NPC **hecerinde**
+- Save the plugin as **Services Restored.ESP**, overwriting the original.

+> ℹ️ This omits the restoration of Hecerinde's Secret Master tools from [**Services Restored**](https://www.nexusmods.com/morrowind/mods/47068), for consistency with the rest of the Secret Master tools unavailable in the game.

 [**Skill Increase GMST Fix**](https://www.nexusmods.com/morrowind/mods/48029)
 Fixes several engines related to GMSTs used when raising skills via NPC training and skill books.